How I moved Worksy SEO ranking from 23 to 4 without any link building

 Timeline: 12 Months

-When I first looked at the SEO performance for Worksy HRMS, the main keyword was sitting at position 23.
-That is page 3 territory, which means hardly anyone visits it.
+When I first looked at the SEO performance for Worksy HRMS, the website was sitting at position 23.
+That is page 3 territory, which means hardly anyone visits it, unless existing users.

 I dug into the existing content strategy and noticed a problem.
 The blog was being outsourced to a third-party agency.
-They were delivering one post a month, but there was no theme, no strategy, and honestly, a lot of fluff.
+They were delivering one post a month, but there was no theme, no strategy and the articles were 'thin' with almost no search demand.

 We had articles like: